juji-io/datalevin/doc/query.md

 leveraging grouping of attributes have greater benefits.

-Finally, in Datomic-like stores, the values are stored as they are, instead of as integer ids like in RDF stores, therefore, pushing predicates down to index scan methods brings more benefits in Datomic-like stores.
+Finally, in Datomic-like stores, the values are stored as they are, instead of as integer ids like in RDF stores, therefore, pushing selection predicates down to index scan methods brings more benefits in Datomic-like stores.

 ## New indices: `EnCla` and `Links`

 Based on these observations, we introduce two new types of indices.
-The first is what we call an `EnCla` index, short for Entity Classes.
-Similar to characteristic sets [7] in RDF research, this concept captures the defining combination of attributes for a class of entities.
+The first is what we call an `EnCla` index, short for Entity Classes, and we call each entity class an `encla`.
+Similar to characteristic sets [9] in RDF research, this concept captures the defining combination of attributes for a class of entities.

 A LMDB map is used to store the `EnCla` index.
-The keys are the unique IDs of entity classes.
+The key is the unique id of an encla.
 The value contains the following information:

-* The mapping of the set of attribute ids that defines an encla, to their corresponding estimated average cardinality.
+* The mapping of the set of attribute ids that defines the encla, to their corresponding estimated average cardinality.
-* The entity ids belonging to an encla.
+* The entity ids belonging to the encla.

 `EnCla` index takes up negligible disk space (about 0.002X larger).
 It is loaded into memory at system initialization and updated during system run.

-In Datomic-like stores, `:db.type/ref` triples provide links between two entity classes.
-Such links are important for simplifying query graph [2] [5].
+In Datomic-like stores, `:db.type/ref` triples provide links between two encla.
+Such links are important for simplifying query graph [3] [7].
 We store them in a LMDB dupsort map as an `Links` index:

-* Keys are the link definitions: source encla id, target encla id, and the ref attribute id.
+* Keys are the link definitions: source encla id, target encla id, and the reference attribute id.
-* Values are the lists of pairs of source entity ids and target entity ids of a link type.
+* Values are the lists of pairs of source entity ids and target entity ids belonging to the link.

 `Links` index replaces the original `VEA` triple ordering index.